UchihaSR/alfred/README.md

 # Alfred
-A collection of POSIX compliant shell scripts that do everything for you, just like a butler
+A collection of POSIX compliant shell scripts that do everything for me , just like a butler

 # Why does it exist?
 Most of these are written by myself in order to indulge my laziness